yeephycho/nasnet-tensorflow/README.md

 # nasnet-tensorflow

 A nasnet in tensorflow based on tensorflow [slim](https://github.com/tensorflow/models/tree/master/research/slim) library.

+## About Nasnet and this repository

+Nasnet is so far the state-of-the-art image classification architecture ImageNet dataset (ArXiv release date is 21 Jul.
+2017), the single crop accuracy for nasnet-large model is reported to be 82.7.
+For details of nasnet, please refer to paper [Learning Transferable Architectures for Scalable Image Recognition](https://arxiv.org/abs/1707.07012) by Barret Zoph etc.

-With this repo. you should be able to:
+With this repo., you should be able to:

 - Train a nasnet for customized dataset for image classification problem from scratch.
 (If you want)